stevana/stateful-pbt-with-fakes/README-unprocessed.md

 post-conditions.
 Edsko also showed how one can implement fake-based specifications on top of a library that uses state machine specifications.

-Post-conditions are more general than fakes?
+XXX: Post-conditions are more general than fakes?
 Relational vs functional?

 Fake instead of state machine spec is not only easier for programmers unfamilar with formal specification